meAmidos/gopactor/README.md

 ```

 # Plans
-There are many things that could be done to improve the library.
+Many things could be done to improve the library.
 Some of the areas that I am personally interested in (with no particular order):
 - Review the interception of child-spawning
 - Add assertions for spawning
 - Catch more system messages